oracle/truffleruby/doc/contributor/using-eclipse.md

 LINKY_LAYOUT=*.jar
 ```

-These settings are not recommended for producing distributable artifacts, but
+These settings must not be used for producing distributable artifacts, but
 make development much smoother.